SoftUni-Internal/interactive-content/EN/05-Joins-Subqueries-And-Indices/00-Lesson-Introduction.md

 # Lesson Content

-## In this lesson you will learn
+## In this lesson you will learn:

 **1. Built-in Functions in MySQL**
-- What are the different types of functions in MySQL
+- What the different types of functions in MySQL are

 **2. String Functions**
-- Different functions used to manipualte strings
+- Different functions used to manipulate strings

 **3. Aggregate Functions**
-- Aggregate functions usage
+- Using aggregate functions

 **4. Math Functions**
 - The math functions integrated in MySQL